arisGio/webpack/README.md

 --> there is nothing we even have to install
 --> webpack comes with this asset resource loader --> so we just have to add, eg after the babel loader...
 --> we want it to stay as laughing.svg otherwise it wiil be renamed to something weird

+after rebuilding --> we have laughing svg in dist folder